SynkedUPwebapp/SynkedUp.Http/README.md

 The client also exposes an `ExecuteAsync` method.

 ## Version History

+### 3.0
+- Updated to netcoreapp3.1
+- Added `DependencyInjectionConfig` class for configuring DI
+- Added default JSON support which removes the need for an `IRequestSerializer`
+- Added convenience extension method for JSON deserialization
+- Renamed directory structure to match project names

 ### 2.0
 - Changed version schema from 4 parts to 3 parts (dropped the date in the 3rd part)
 - Changed the signature of `ExecuteAsync` to accept `IHttpRequest` instead of the concrete type `HttpRequest`.
 All existing code should just work, no changes required.